 The Design Objective Archive is an evolving digital and physical collection of culturally relevant, historical, and important works by Trinidad & Tobago graphic designers.
-We are currently formalising agreements for the works that will be included in the DO Archive, which we’re aiming to have fully accessible on our website by May 2018.
+We are currently formalising agreements for the works that will be included in the DO Archive.

 WITH A POSTER TO BOOT